grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Convert field type

-This transformation changes the field type of the specified field.
+Use this transformation to change the field type of the specified field.

 - **Field -** Select from available fields
 - **as -** Select the FieldType to convert to